10 Professional development goals examples that get results

 "I’ll always remember one professional development session I attended, not in a good way.
 The presenter, who was physically there, decided it was a great idea to play a 15-minute video of herself lecturing.
 No closed captions were provided for accessibility, and the video was neither concise nor clear.
 To add insult to injury, we were required to stash away our devices, leaving us unable to take digital notes (or do some online shopping as a coping mechanism!)."

-Whether you're attending industry events or undertaking professional development in your own time, Katie says the key to keeping it engaging is improving the quality, relevance, and usefulness of the sessions you attend.
+Whether attending industry events or undertaking professional development in your own time, Katie says the key to keeping it engaging is improving the quality, relevance, and usefulness of the sessions you attend.

 With this in mind, let's examine how to write and set professional goals that matter.